 top of page

-Why Maya Bay is Closed 2 Months per Year
+Why Maya Bay is Closed 2 Months per Year: The True Story

 Two people on the beach of Maya Bay with turquoise emerald water in Koh Phi Phi.